rseah145/smw-term2/Journal_3_notes/Section A.md

 #### Terminology

-"Kerberos Realm" is the domain, the group of systems Kerberos o
+"Kerberos Realm" is the domain, the group of systems over which Kerberos o